otam-mato/nodejs_mysql_web_app_terraform/README.md

 <br>

 > **Note:** The series of demo projects experimenting with a Node.js app.<br><br>
-> In this demo I automate the creating of the infrastructure with Terraform and deploy the app on EC2 + RDS instances.
+> In this demo I automate the creating of the infrastructure with Terraform and deploy there the app on EC2 + RDS instances.

 ## Summary